-Ensure your zoo visit includes seeing the polar bears, African penguins, Western lowland gorillas, and yes our pandas, Er Shun and Da Mao.
+Ensure your zoo visit includes seeing the polar bears, African penguins, Western lowland gorillas and tigers.

 There are knowledgeable volunteers stationed at a lot of animal look-outs through the zoo.

-Boost your brain power at the hands-on, interactive discoveries at the Ontario Science Centre.
+Convince the kids to boost their brain power at the hands-on, interactive discoveries at the Ontario Science centre.